MartinKHovden/m3h3/docs/source/electro_guide.rst

 Stimulus
 ++++++++++
-The stimulus can be added as either a Constant, Expression, or a Markerwise function.
+The stimulus can be added as either a Constant, Expression, Markerwise function or a CompiledExpression.
-By using a Markerwise function, the position of the stimulus can be given.
+By using a Markerwise function or CompiledExpression, the position of the stimulus can be given.
 For more info on how to use subdomains and set up stimuluses, see the FEniCS tutorial.

 Two examples of stimulus is shown below.
 The first is a simple stimulus using the